DavidN22/AI-TestMaker/README.md

-# AI-TestMaker
+# Teskro

-AI-TestMaker is a full-stack web application for generating, taking, and managing AI-powered tests.
+Teskro is a full-stack web application for generating, taking, and managing AI-powered tests.
 It features Google OAuth authentication, user management, and a modern React frontend with a Node.js/Express backend and Supabase integration.

 ---